-Rather than consuming your time and energy with busy-ness, you focused your attention on one thing, completed it, then moved on to another thing and completed it.
+Rather than consuming your time and energy with busy-ness, imagine if you focused your attention on one thing, completed it, then moved on to another thing and completed it.

-This exercise in mindfulness allows you to check off each task on your to-do list more quickly.
-It saves energy because you are not only focusing on a single thing, you also don't have to use your brain power to remember at what point you left one project to move to another one.
+You could check off each task on your to-do list more quickly.
+It would save energy because you are not only focusing on a single thing, you also don't have to use your brain power to remember at what point you leave one project to move to another one.

 Now that's a win-win!

-When you are less stressed, more focused, and give yourself room to be attentive to the people and situations around you, you automatically tune in to the needs of, and how you interact with, other people.
+When you are less stressed, more focused, and give yourself room to be attentive to the people and situations around you, it's easier to be calm and positive.

-Notice the common denominator in each situation above: attention.
+Notice the common denominator in each situation: attention.
 By paying attention and being mindful of the things and people in your vicinity, you can effortlessly give the gifts of courtesy and kindness.

 Begin practicing unitasking and incorporate it into your life.
 I challenge you to try it every day for a week: